- ABOUT SPO

 - ASSOCIATE CONDUCTOR

-Born in Hong Kong in 1989, Wilson Ng received his first flute lessons when he was 11, he studied flute in Paris and Lausanne, and performed as a guest solo flutist with the Lyon National Opera Ballet before specialising in conducting.
-Later on, he advanced his conducting skills at the Universität der Künste Berlin and the Royal Conservatoire of Scotland, and chosen as Conducting Fellow at the Pacific Music Festival and the Aspen Music Festival where he studied from Robert Spano, Michael Stern, Markus Stenz and Jun Märkl.
-He was also selected to join the masterclasses by Bernard Haitink, David Zinman, Roger Norrington, and John Nelson.
+Born in Hong Kong in 1989, Wilson Ng started his first flute lessons when he was 11.
+He studied flute in Paris and Lausanne and performed as a guest solo flutist with the Lyon National Opera Ballet before specialising in conducting.
+Later on, he advanced his conducting skills at the Universität der Künste Berlin and the Royal Conservatoire of Scotland and was chosen as Conducting Fellow at the Pacific Music Festival and the Aspen Music Festival.
+He was also selected to join the masterclasses with Bernard Haitink, David Zinman, Roger Norrington.

 Known for his energetic stage presence, Korean-American conductor David Yi continues to engage audiences with a genuine passion for music.
 David has worked with orchestras internationally in Europe, Asia and North America including Philharmonie Baden-Baden, Jenaer Philharmonie, Filharmonie Hradec Kralove and Filharmonie Teplice.
 Recently, he was selected as the new assistant conductor of the Seoul Philharmonic Orchestra.